-The older the oil, the more water it can hold.
+In fact, the older the oil, the more water it can hold.
 At some point the oil becomes saturated and the individual water molecules begin to coalesce, creating microdroplets and a cloudy appearance.
 As the amount of emulsified water in the oil increases, a layer of free water is produced, which settles to the bottom of tanks and sumps.

-Once water has mixed with oil, chemical reactions occur between the water, base oil and various additives, including extreme pressure and wear resistance agents, oxidation and rust inhibitors, and viscosity improvers.
+Once water has mixed with oil, chemical reactions occur between the water, base oil and various additives, including extreme pressure and wear resistance agents, oxidation and rust inhibitors and viscosity improvers.

 The chemical reaction is called hydrolysis.
-Water can accelerate the oil’s aging rate tenfold.
+Through this process, water can accelerate the oil’s aging rate tenfold.
 These chemical reactions result in varnish, sludge, organic and inorganic acids, surface deposits and polymerization (a thickening of the lubricant).

 Additionally, vaporous cavitation, the implosion of water vapor within pressurized systems, can produce honeycomb pitting on mechanical surfaces.

-They are designed to prevent moisture and particulate contaminants from entering fluid reservoirs as pressures occur through thermal expansion and contraction of the fluid, and through level changes caused by filling and emptying of reservoirs.
+They are designed to prevent moisture and particulate contaminants from entering fluid reservoirs as pressure changes occur through thermal expansion and contraction of the fluid, and through level changes caused by filling and emptying of reservoirs.

 As the air passes through the synthetic filter, ideally it will retain all particulate matter down to the filter efficiency rating—1 to 3 microns is typical.
 Moisture is also absorbed as air passes through the silica gel.

 By capturing the oil mist, the breather drastically reduces pollution in the work environment.
-If the breather is designed with more vent holes to allow variable airflow patterns, the filtration media and the desiccant’s drying properties will be increased.
+If the breather is designed with more vent holes to allow variable airflow patterns, the filtration media and the desiccant’s drying properties can be increased.

-Knowing when to change desiccant breathers is obvious because manufacturers have added dyes to the silica gel that changes colors as the gel becomes saturated.
+Knowing when to change desiccant breathers is usually obvious because manufacturers have added dyes to the silica gel that changes colors as the gel becomes saturated.